florian-kalisch/auto-mindmapping/README.md

 - When saving the image, the Font Awesome icons might look different from what is shown on the screen.
 - Due to iOS limitations the text area elements can't be resized

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
-- You have a recent version of [Yarn](https://classic.yarnpkg.com/en/docs/install) installed.
-- You have access to OpenAI's GPT-3.5-turbo or GPT-4 models.

 ## Getting Started

 ### Online